Demystifying GraphQL Security: A Comprehensive Guide to Introspection

 Conclusion: don't trade productivity against obscurity

-At Escape, we believe in security by obscurity, and thus we advise not to disable introspection.
+At Escape, we don't believe in security by obscurity, and thus we advise not to disable introspection.

 1. You can keep your introspection enabled: Completely disabling introspection doesn't actually make your server more secure; it just makes it harder for developers to do their jobs.